RomanRietsche/romanrietsche.github.io/content/talk/medbase/index.md

 ### Example Proposal Writing

-> “Imagine you are writing a scientific proposal for receiving funding for educational technology in the canton of Bern in Switzerland.
-Act as a research scientist at the intersection of HCI and educational technology.
-Please imagine the following proposal summary: '…' Please create a specific timeline with milestones for the project and arrange them for the quarters in 2024.
-Study 1 will happen in Q2 and Study 2 in Q4.”
+> Imagine you are writing a scientific proposal to receive funding for a healthcare innovation project in the canton of Zürich, Switzerland.
+Act as a clinical researcher focused on improving medical practices and patient outcomes through technology or educational resources for doctors.
+Create a detailed project proposal summary for introducing and evaluating an advanced medical tool or healthcare training program that enhances diagnostic accuracy or patient management.

+> Next, develop a timeline for the project with specific milestones organized by quarter for 2024.
+Please schedule Study 1 in Q2, which will be a preliminary assessment or pilot study of the new tool or program, and Study 2 in Q4, focusing on a larger-scale evaluation of its impact on patient outcomes and doctor proficiency.
 <br>

 ---